ibm-cloud-docs/assistant/edit-convo-workspace.md

 # Accessing Watson Conversation workspaces
 {: #edit-convo-workspace}

-If you created a workspace with the legacy {{site.data.keyword.ibmwatson}} Conversation service, you can continue to use it.
+If you created a workspace with the legacy {{site.data.keyword.ibmwatson}} Conversation service, you can continue to use it with {{site.data.keyword.conversationfull}}.
 {: shortdesc}

 ## Changing the conversation